Healthy Homes Assessment Te Aro

 Te Aro Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is compulsory in all Te Aro and New Zealand rental homes where it’s reasonably practicable to put in.
+• Ceiling and underfloor insulation is a requirement to all Te Aro and New Zealand rental homes where it is reasonably practicable to put in.

-• Landlords and property managers must keep records that demonstrate the conformance to each Healthy Homes Standard that apply or will apply during the tenancy of their rental properties.
+• Property managers and landlords have to keep records that demonstrate the conformance to the Healthy Homes Standard that apply or will be in force throughout the tenancy period of an apartment rental.

-• Private landlords and property managers have to ensure their rental properties conform with the Healthy Homes Standards within 90 days of a new, renewed or varied lease.
+• Property managers and private landlords have to ensure their rental properties conform in accordance with Healthy Homes Standards within 90 days of any renewal, new or a change in tenant.

-• All boarding houses (except Kainga Ora and registered Community Housing Provider Boarding house tenancies) must comply with the Healthy Homes Standards regardless of when the tenancy began.
+• All boarding households (except Kainga Ora and registered Community Housing Provider boarding household tenancies) must comply with the Healthy Homes Standards regardless of the date the tenancy was started.

-• All households which are rented by Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers are required to comply with the Healthy Homes Standards regardless of when the tenancy first began.
+• All homes rented by Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered are required to comply with the Healthy Homes Standards regardless of the date the tenancy was started.

 Unreasonable Gaps & Holes